telerik/fiddler-core-docs/basic-usage/configuration.md

 - `ChainToUpstreamGateway()`: Sets the current LAN connection's proxy settings as an upstream gateway proxy.
 For example, if the application is running in a corporate environment behind a corporate proxy, the corporate proxy will be used as an upstream gateway proxy for FiddlerCore.
 >note Chaining when upstream gateway proxy settings are configured to use PAC file is supported only on Windows.
-- `SetUpstreamProxySettingsTo(ProxySettings)`: Sets the FiddlerCore upstream proxy settings as specified in the passed instance for ProxySettings class.
+- `SetUpstreamProxySettingsTo(ProxySettings proxySettings)`: Sets the FiddlerCore upstream proxy settings as specified in the passed instance for ProxySettings class.

 #### Other settings:

 - `EnableHTTP2()`: Enables the support for capturing HTTP/2 traffic.
 Available with FiddlerCore version 6.x.x and above.
 - `DecryptSSL()`:  Enables decryption of HTTPS traffic.
 You should have a CertificateProvider loaded with trusted certificate.
 For more details see [Use Custom Root Certificate]({%slug use-custom-root-certificate %}) article.
-- `UseClientTlsProvider(customProvider)`: Sets a custom client TLS provider for Fiddler.
+- `UseClientTlsProvider(IClientTlsConnectionProvider customClientTlsProvider)`: Sets a custom client TLS provider for Fiddler.
 The provider will be used to authenticate an existing connection and return a stream to read/write data from/to it.
 Available with FiddlerCore version 6.x.x and above.

 ## Handling Events